dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 In this canvas example I have a point that is treated as a map offset position, and then a state that is used to update that map position point.
 This state object has properties like angle, and delta that are used to find the direction, and rate of change for each update cycle or frame tick.

-In addition to the properties of this Pointer Movement state object there will also be a need to have some methods to work with updating the state of the Pointer Movement object, as well as working with other related tasks such as updating a Point with the Pointer Movement state, and working out events.
+In addition to the properties of this Pointer Movement state object there will also be a need to have some methods to work with updating the state of the Pointer Movement object, as well as working with other related tasks.
+Tasks such as updating a Point with the Pointer Movement state, and working out events.
+I could make this a Class, but I prefer to not bother writing Classes that much these days.
+Instead I made this module in a way in which there is a method that is called to return a new Pointer Movement state, and then that state is passed to the other public methods.

 There are also a few helper methods that are used internally in this module, along with the public methods that are returned and used outside of the module.
 The private methods are just used in this module as far as this canvas example is concerned, but if I where to continue working on this project chances are they would be pulled into a public module as well.
 In any case I still like to follow the IIFE pattern in module design when working out my own javaScript modules in native javaScript.